jordankaiser/documentation-drupal/theming/what-are-preprocess-functions.md

 icecream_preprocess_node_article()
 ```

 However in this case only the following will work.
 The additional suggestions in the template/hook are ignored.
+You only specify the HOOK in the function name.
+If you want scope your business logic to a specific template then you'd do that within the preprocess function.

 ```
 icecream_preprocess_node()